There’s an awful lot about caffeine in the media these days, isn’t there?

 When you are under stress (either real or perceived!), higher cortisol levels will cause more glucose to be released.
 When this happens, your pancreas increases its insulin output to help get all that glucose into your cells.

 Studies show that in women who are already insulin resistant, the caffeine will exaggerate their insulin and glucose response.
 So, a morning cup of coffee may explain the dip in energy and fuzzy thinking you experience in the afternoon!
 This is especially true if you add sugar or creamers to your coffee.

 If you reach for more caffeine, and perhaps carbohydrates, for energy the cycle will start all over again.

-The relationship between caffeine and insulin sensitivity can be confusing – there are so many factors that impact the reaction.
+The relationship between caffeine and health can be confusing – there are so many factors that impact the reaction.

 Men and women vary significantly in their reactions.
 Other factors include whether caffeine is ingested alone or with food, what health challenges the body is experiencing, and if the caffeine is paired with carbohydrates.

 Research is showing that tea does not affect insulin in the same ways as coffee.
 It actually suggests that tea has the opposite effect, helping to reduce blood glucose.